unovue/radix-vue/docs/content/components/number-field.md

 ### Currency

-You can set `formatOptions.style` to `currency` to treat the value as currency value.
-The `currency` option must also be passed to set the currency code (e.g. USD).
+You can set `formatOptions.style` to `currency` to treat the value as a currency value.
+The currency option must also be passed to set the currency code (e.g., USD).

 If you need to allow the user to change the currency, you should include a separate dropdown next to the number field.
 The number field itself will not determine the currency from the user input.

 ```vue line=4-9